alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 The second helper library is an adapter for the official `aws-sdk` library from Amazon, which has a, let's say, somewhat quirky interface.
+Also, writing an adapter library will allow us to replace it with a different cloud provider just by building another library with the same interface, and modifying the `require()` in a one-line change.

 Our adapter library
 [`lib/aws.js`](https://github.com/alexfernandez/infra/blob/master/lib/aws.js)